NikhilKumarSingh4002/DSA-Java/README.md

 ## 📂 Programs Included

 Here's a list of the programs included in this repository, organized by topic:
+### Arrays
+- `Rotate Array`: Rotates an array to the right by a given number of steps.

 ### Linked Lists
 - `ListNode.java`: Addition of two linked lists